 People deserve to live and work in a safe society, but the reality is that many communities are quite hazardous.
-There are many common threats to the public health, including pollution, gun violence, availability of illegal drugs, and more.
+There are many common threats to public health, including pollution, gun violence, availability of illegal drugs, and more.
 In fact, the first full week of April has been designated National Public Health Week (NPHW) since 1995 for the sole purpose of raising awareness about these issues.
 One of the biggest is vehicle accidents.

 Whether a fender bender or a more serious accident, car crashes occur every day, in all types of situations.
 And it’s not just between vehicles.
 Thousands of pedestrians are killed every year in traffic collisions.
 For example, the first half of 2015 saw a 10 percent increase in the number of pedestrian fatalities over the same time period in 2014 – more than 2,350.
 Many of them were hurt in low-income neighborhoods, which are often poorly maintained.
 Sidewalks are uneven or non-existent.
 Streets are pocked with holes.
 Shrubs are overgrown, impacting visibility.
 Many intersections don’t have crosswalks.
 These are the communities that face the highest likelihood of pedestrian and bicyclist deaths.

-However, even in ideal conditions where visibility is perfect and streets are paved, people on bikes or on foot are still incredibly vulnerable when near/in traffic.
+However, even in ideal conditions where visibility is perfect and the streets are paved, people on bikes or on foot are still incredibly vulnerable when near/in traffic.
 Staying vigilant is everyone’s responsibility.
 Help yourself by being aware of your surroundings.
-It’s difficult to pay attention to the sights and sounds of your environment when you’re engrossed in the sights and sounds of your phone or other electronic device.
-People step into traffic, fall off the curb, trip and fall, etc. Kids are a particularly vulnerable at-risk age group, with pedestrian-vehicle injuries ranking as the fifth leading cause of death for children ages 5 to 19.
+It’s difficult to pay attention to the sights and sounds of your environment when you’re engrossed in the sights and sounds of your phone or another electronic device.
+People step into traffic, fall off the curb, trip, and fall, etc. Kids are a particularly vulnerable at-risk age group, with pedestrian-vehicle injuries ranking as the fifth leading cause of death for children ages 5 to 19.